 Ross Honeywill – author & social scientist

-is a an internationally published author, management consultant and social scientist.
-Ross has written four business books – the most recent published in North America in late 2012.
+is a an internationally published author, social scientist and consumer strategist.
+Dr Honeywill has written four business books – the most recent published in North America in late 2012.
 He has also had two narrative non-fiction books published and is working on his sixth book, a novel titled Angel’s Trumpet.
-He recently completed a PhD in Social Philosophy & Gender Equity at the University of Tasmania.
+He has a PhD from the University of Tasmania.

-Widely known for his work as a social researcher who applies value theory to the everyday challenges of developed economies, Ross has spent 16 years measuring and mapping the impact of a changing social fabric on the future of business & politics, of the marketplace and the workplace.
+Widely known for his work as a social researcher who applies value theory to the everyday challenges of developed economies, Dr Honeywill has spent 16 years measuring and mapping the impact of a changing social fabric on the future of business & politics, of the marketplace and the workplace.
 Over the past three years he developed Desire Economics to identify that part of the economy that represents high-value consumption, and delivers continuous growth to B2C (business-to-consumer) brands.

-Through his leadership role at KPMG (Asia/Pacific) between 1997 and 2001 and his subsequent work with NEO Consulting Group, Ross is best recognised for his work on the NEO population classification.
+Through his leadership role at KPMG (Asia/Pacific) between 1997 and 2001 and his subsequent work with NEO Consulting Group, Ross Honeywill is best recognised for his work on the NEO population classification.

-Drawing on his social research Ross provided guidance to global and national brands that have included Qantas, Telstra, David Jones, Lexus, Sony, Westpac Broking, Moët-Hennessy, National Australia Bank, Yahoo!, Fosters, Macquarie Bank, Energex, TXU Energy among others.
+Drawing on his social research Dr Honeywill provided guidance to global and national brands that have included Qantas, Telstra, David Jones, Lexus, Sony, Westpac Broking, Moët-Hennessy, National Australia Bank, Yahoo!, Fosters, Macquarie Bank, Energex, TXU Energy among others.

-He is also the founder of Desire Economics and a researcher of social intelligence which describes the exclusively human capacity to use very large brains to effectively navigate and negotiate complex social relationships and environments.
+He is also the founder of Desire Economics and a researcher of social intelligence, which describes the exclusively human capacity to use very large brains to effectively navigate and negotiate complex social relationships and environments.